Things to do in London in 7 days

 Admission is free and it is full of games and interactive attractions to make the visit a great plan to do with children.

 Relax on a boat on the Thames

 When you finish enjoying nature in the heart of the big city, you will have to head to the Thames River to enjoy a special activity: a small cruise.

 There is a great offer of these river cruises, so here is an article about the best cruises on the Thames so you can choose the one you like the most.

 London Dungeon or Sea London Aquarium

-In case you go with children (for whom the attraction is not recommended) or you are not too fond of gruesome stories, not too far away is the Sea Life London Aquarium.
+In case you go with children (for whom the attraction is not recommended) or are not too fond of gruesome stories, not too far away is the Sea Life London Aquarium.